Star Trek: Lower Decks: Crossover

 At San Diego Comic-Con in July 2022, Kurtzman announced that an episode of Star Trek: Strange New Worlds's second season would be a crossover with Lower Decks, featuring a mixture of live-action and animation.
-Newsome and Quaid reprise their roles from Lower Decks in the crossover.
+Newsome and Quaid portrayed their Lower Decks characters in live-action as well as animation, with Wells, Cordero, and O'Connell reprising their voice roles.
+The episode, "Those Old Scientists", was released in July 2023.